This Is How It Feels: Composition

-The song tells the story of a working class mother, involved in an extramarital affair, which resulted in her lover's suicide (the lover instead leaves town in the radio edit).
+The song tells the story of a working class mother, involved in an extramarital affair, which resulted in her lover's suicide (the lover's suicide is only hinted at in the single edit).
 Meaning, she is unable to reveal the reason for her grief, without also revealing the affair.
 The second verse of this song was changed for the radio edit.
 The original lyrics for the first and third line were: "There's a funeral in the town" and "Seems they found him under a train" respectively.
 However, in the radio version, they are as follows: "Black car drives through the town" and "Left a note for a local girl."
 The edit was most likely made because the original version's lyrics were in reference to suicide.
-The radio version also has two bars of music before the first verse, compared to the single bar on the album version.
+The radio version also has eight bars of music before the first verse, compared to four bars on the album version.

 Since the Carpets' reunion in 2022, the song has been sung live using the radio lyrics.